unlock-protocol/unlock/wedlocks/README.md

 For that purpose we use webpack to build a single js file.

 For local dev, we have a local server running which "mimicks" requests sent to lambda.

+## Setup for Local Development

+At the time of writing, Wedlocks requires the generation of a key pair to be utilized as part of the message encryption process.
+The public key portion of the pair is expected to be utilized by the calling application.

+The suggestion at this time is to utilize the code outlined [here](https://github.com/unlock-protocol/unlock/blob/master/wedlocks/src/__tests__/encrypter.test.js#L11).
+This will be moved to a script.